 Beverly’s sudden rise to fame putting her marriage at risk, with the repercussions from one huge fight leading to him leaving her.
 As Gerry’s not exactly thrilled by it all… and if you want to know what happens next, tune into this movie.

-This is very much a Battle of the Sexes film, and it seems more of a throw back to those Doris Day 1950s films.
-This film with her balancing a career and a family, Day easily showing those wonderful contrasting roles.
-As a warm, fun mum and loved up wife, and as a career driven woman with a heart.
+This is very much a Battle of the Sexes film, and it seems more of a throwback to those Doris Day 1950s films.
+In this film with her balancing a career and a family, Day easily showing those wonderful contrasting roles.
+As a warm, fun mum and loved up wife, and as a career-driven woman with a heart.

 It was a refreshing change seeing Day in a non-singing role, and the plot to my relief didn’t make her singing talents part of this storyline or the credits.
 If for example she had sung a jingle for this soap advert, rather than spoke about it.
 This would have detracted from the essence of the story, which I see as one of a housewife’s love for her husband, family and happiness.

 Day was believable in those scenes featuring her novice role in advertising, particularly in her first advert.
-Here her housewife’s natural nervousness was seen in this her first performance behind the camera.
-As she fluffed her lines and said the wrong words, this made her character honest, endearing and likable.
+Here her housewife’s natural nervousness was seen in her first performance in front of the camera.
+As she fluffed her lines and said the wrong words, this made her character honest, endearing and likeable.
 These attributes shown in Doris Day’s performance made her perfect for this part of a housewife in an acting role.

 Garner proved a comic delight and complemented Day’s performance beautifully.
 His flair for comic timing, facial expressions (particularly during the Boyers fight scenes) and his supportive performance to the children and others in this cast, showing this man a talented and genuine actor.
 He’s one of Day’s many leading men that she speaks warmly of saying HERE;